lachrist/otiluke/README.md

 2. You have to redirect all Firefox requests to the local port where the MITM proxy is deployed.
    Go again to `about:preferences#advanced` then click on *Network* then *Settings...*.
-   You can now tick the checkbox *Manual proxy configuration* and *Use this proxy for all protocols*.
+   You can now tick the checkbox *Manual proxy configuration* and *Use this proxy server for all protocols*.
-   The HTTP proxy fields should be the localhost `127.0.0.1` and the port you gave in the options.
+   The HTTP proxy fields should be the localhost `127.0.0.1` and the port given in the options.

    <img src="img/firefox-proxy.png" align="center" alt="demo-screenshot" title="Firefox's proxy settings"/>